adriangb/di/docs/sharing.md

 ## How sharing works

-Dependencies are identfied by their callable provider.
+Dependencies are usually identfied by their callable provider (see [dependants] for ways in which you can change this).
 This could be the constructor for a type or an arbitrary callable encapsulated using `Depends(...)`.
 By default, dependencies are shared, but this behavior can be changed on a per-dependency basis using the `share=False` parameter.